NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ancestral Healer.md

 **Prerequisites** Folk Healer
 * * *
 Following the traditions of those who came before you, you've learned how to banish effects that cloud the mind, body, and spirit.
-You can cast a 4th-rank [[Spells/Clear Mind|Clear Mind]] or [[Spells/Sound Body|Sound Body]] as an innate occult spell once per day.
+You can cast a 4th-rank [[Clear Mind|Clear Mind]] or [[Sound Body|Sound Body]] as an innate occult spell once per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*